1 May to 30 Sep 2021

-Applications from artists with lived experience as Queer/LGBTQIA2S+, Black, Indigenous, racialized, disabled, and/or neurodivergent will be prioritized in the selection of six artists or artistic groups.
-This project is open to those located within the geographic area of “Canada".
-There is no age limit.
+RRR is a month long research residency for remotely/rurally located folk.
+Artists with lived experience as Queer/LGBTQIA2S+, Black, Indigenous, racialized, disabled, and/or neurodivergent were prioritized in the selection of six artists or artistic groups.

 Remote in our working definition is being located rurally/outside of city centres, and/or facing isolation from artistic communities through circumstances such as working from home, caregiving, health needs, or displacement.
 Remoteness can be an experience that is physical, geographic, mental or spiritual.